Date: 01.08.2016LEONORA KRYEZIU, PIPS EXECUTIVE DIRECTOR

 Leonora Kryeziu is founder and Executive Director of Prishtina Institute for Political Studies.
 She finished her BA studies on linguistics and English Literature and Language.
-Since 1995 she has been engaged in education process, through teaching in University of Prishtina, firstly in Faculty of Natural Sciences, Faculty of Philology and since 2003 in Philosophic Faculty, Department of Political Science.
-She has been involved in CSO organizations for over a decade; firstly in USAID, International Group for Crisis(ICG), European Centre for Minority Issues (ECMI).
-Since 2003, Leonora is the Executive Director of PIPS and member of European Association of Schools for Political Studies, under Council of Europe.
+Since 1995 she has been engaged in education process, through teaching in University of Prishtina, firsly in Faculty of Natural Sciences, Faculty of Philology and since 2003 in Philosophic Faculty, Department of Political Science.
+She has been involved in CSo organizations for over a decade, firstly in USAID, International Group for Crisis(ICG), European Centre for Minority Issues (ECMI).
+Since 2003, she is Executive Director of PIPS and member of European Association of Schools for Political Studies, under Council of Europe.

 Pëllumb Kelmendi is a PhD candidate in Brown University, USA, Department of Political Science.
 He has finished BA studies in University of Chicago in 2007 and in 2008 earned his MA degree in Cambridge University, Great Britain.
 He has worked as a researcher in research centre CIBAM in Cambridge University and as an assistant in University of Prishtina, Department of Political Science.
 His research fields focus on ethnic conflicts, political parties and economic policies in state-building.
 His works have been supported by a number of eminent institutitions such as: Chicago University( Hermon Dunlap Smith Scholarship), Cambridge University (Shell Centenary Scholarship), PostGraduate Program (GPD) from Brown University, Watson Institute for International Studies, Regional Program for Scientific Research (RRPP) in Western Balkans, Foundation for Open Society and Smith Richardson Foundation in USA.